NadaMiled/ClearKitchen-AI/README.md

 - ingredients to exclude

-These constraints are incorporated into the recipe generation process.
+These constraints are incorporated into the recipe suggestion process.

 ### Semantic Recipe Retrieval